Danielmark001/mlda-fraudml/README.md

 - **POST /upload:** Uploads a CSV file for batch processing.
 - **GET /transactions:** Retrieves the latest transactions for real-time monitoring.
 - **POST /feedback:** Allows users to submit feedback on the model's predictions for future improvements.
+-
+## Future Enhancements
+- **Integration with Bank Systems:** Enable integration with the bank's transaction processing systems for real-time fraud monitoring.
+- **Enhanced Authentication:** Add user roles and authentication to control access based on user responsibilities within the bank.
+- **Data Storage:** Introduce database support to store transaction history and feedback securely.